mre/endler.dev/content/2025/repeat-yourself/index.md

 One reason is to avoid bugs.
 The common wisdom is that if you repeat yourself, you have to fix the same bug in multiple places, but if you have a shared abstraction, you only have to fix it once.

 I don't think this tells the whole story, though.
-As we'll see abstractions can introduce bugs, too.
+Abstractions can introduce bugs, too.

 Another reason why we avoid any kind of repetition is that it makes us feel clever.
 "Look, I know all of these smart ways to avoid repetition!
 I know how to use interfaces, generics, higher-order functions, and inheritance!"

 Both reasons are misguided.
-There are many benefits of repeating yourself.
-Interestingly, they might get us closer to our goals in the long run.
+Interestingly, repeating yourself might get us closer to our goals in the long run.

 ## Keeping Up The Momentum

 When you're writing code, you want to keep the momentum going to get into a flow state.
 If you stop to think about the perfect abstraction all the time, it's easy to lose momentum.
+Suddenly you face two problems: trying to solve the original problem and trying to find the right abstraction.

-Instead, if you allow yourself to copy-paste code, you keep your train of thought going and work on the problem at hand.
+Instead, if you allow yourself to copy-paste code, you keep your train of thought going and focus on the problem at hand.
-You don't introduce another problem of trying to find the right abstraction.

-It's often easier to copy existing code and modify it until it becomes too much of a burden, at which point you can go and refactor it.
+It's easier to copy existing code and modify it until it does the thing you want.
+If it becomes too much of a burden, go and refactor it.

 I would argue that "writing mode" and "refactoring mode" are two different modes of programming.
 During writing mode, you want to focus on getting the idea down and stop your inner critic, which keeps telling you that your code sucks.
 During refactoring mode, you take the opposite role: that of the critic.
 You look for ways to improve the code by finding the right abstractions, removing duplication, and improving readability.

 Keep these two modes separate.
 Don't try to do both at the same time.[^1]